oissevalt/opzione/README.md

 The package provides two basic optional types (containers), `Simple` and `Chained`.

+> [!WARNING]
+> This package's content, API, and behaviour have not yet been stabilized.

 ## Simple

 `Simple` is the basic implementation of optional value.
 However, for pointer types, `Simple` only checks if the pointer it currently stores is `nil`, reporting the optional value is present, even if the stored pointer points to `nil`.